-- Several top German universities, including Ludwig Maximilians University and Technical University of Munich

-- Tata Consultancy Services (India)

-- Aga Khan Development Network (worldwide)

-- Indian Institute of Technology-Bombay (India)

-- Zhejiang University (China)

-- Tec de Monterrey (Mexico)

-- National Commission of Science and Technology (Mexico)

-- German Research Foundation

-- Brazilian Federal Agency for the Support and Evaluation of Graduate Education (CAPES)1
+- Several top German universities, including Ludwig Maximilian University and Technical University of Munich. - Tata Consultancy Services (India). - Aga Khan Development Network (worldwide). - Indian Institute of Technology-Bombay (India). - Zhejiang University (China). - Tec de Monterrey (Mexico). - National Commission of Science and Technology (Mexico). - German Research Foundation. - Brazilian Federal Agency for the Support and Evaluation of Graduate Education (CAPES)1. - The Coordination of Improvement of Higher Education Personnel plays a fundamental role in the expansion and consolidation of post-graduate studies (master's and doctorate) in all states of the Federation of Brazil.

-- Not-for-profit research institutions, such as the Houston Advanced Research Center

-- China Scholarship Council
+- Not-for-profit research institutions, such as the Houston Advanced Research Center. - China Scholarship Council.